 Getting help overseas

 DFAT provides assistance to Australians who find themselves in trouble overseas.
-This support is referred to as consular services; however, there are legal and practical limits to what can be done to assist travellers in other countries.
+This support is referred to as consular assistance; however, there are legal and practical limits to what can be done to assist travellers in other countries.

 Consular services are provided through our headquarters in Canberra and through Australian embassies, high commissions and consulates.

-Our Consular Services Charter sets out the standards of service all Australians can expect to receive from consular staff, including what they can and cannot do.
+The Consular Services Charter sets out the standards of service all Australians can expect to receive from consular staff, including what they can and cannot do.

 Australia has an agreement with Canada to provide consular assistance to Australians in some countries.
+Contact details for Canadian missions providing consular assistance to Australians are also available on the Department of Foreign Affairs and Trade website.

 Not all countries have an Australian or Canadian diplomatic or consular post, but there is usually one in the region.
 Informal arrangements also exist with other consular services, which can lend assistance to Australians in need.